Jeans Mass and Length Calculator

 The calculator reports the length in parsecs because that unit is widely used for interstellar clouds, and it reports the mass in solar masses because that makes the result easier to compare with stars and prestellar cores.
 One parsec is about 3.086 × 1016 meters, and one solar mass is about 1.988 × 1030 kilograms.

-Consider a cold molecular cloud with temperature 10 K, density 1 × 10-19 kg/m³, and mean molecular weight 2.3.
-These are reasonable order-of-magnitude values for dense star-forming gas.
+A useful example for this Jeans scale calculator is a cold molecular cloud with temperature 10 K, density 1 × 10-19 kg/m³, and mean molecular weight 2.3.
+These are representative values for dense star-forming gas.
 Enter those numbers into the form and compute the result.
-You should obtain a Jeans length on the order of a few tenths of a parsec and a Jeans mass on the order of about one solar mass.
-That is a useful sanity check because dense, cold gas is expected to fragment on relatively small scales compared with warmer or more diffuse material.
+You should obtain a Jeans length of about 4.21 pc and a Jeans mass of about 57.9 solar masses.
+That is a helpful consistency check because cold, dense gas can still require a substantial amount of mass before it becomes gravitationally unstable.

 Now compare that with a warmer, thinner cloud.
-If you raise the temperature to 50 K and lower the density to 1 × 10-20 kg/m³ while keeping μ the same, the Jeans length becomes much larger and the Jeans mass rises substantially.
+If you raise the temperature to 50 K and lower the density to 1 × 10-20 kg/m³ while keeping μ the same, the Jeans length grows to roughly 29.8 pc and the Jeans mass rises to about 2.05e3 solar masses.
 This reflects the physical picture: warm gas has stronger pressure support, and diffuse gas has weaker self-gravity.
 Together, those effects make it harder for the cloud to collapse unless the region is both larger and more massive.

-The table below gives representative values for several interstellar conditions.
-These are not universal constants; they are examples that show how strongly the Jeans scale changes with environment.
+The table below gives representative values for several interstellar conditions calculated with the same Jeans formula.
+These are not universal constants; they are examples that show how strongly the collapse threshold changes with environment.

 T (K) ρ (kg/m³) λJ (pc) MJ (M☉)

 Reading the table from top to bottom, the trend is clear.
-As the gas becomes warmer and more rarefied, the critical scale for collapse grows rapidly.
+As the gas becomes warmer and more rarefied, the critical size and mass both rise rapidly.
 Cold, dense gas can fragment into relatively small star-forming cores, while warm, diffuse gas remains stable unless it is gathered into much larger structures.

 Another important limitation is that the calculation assumes thermal pressure is the only support against gravity.
 In actual interstellar gas, turbulence can add effective pressure, magnetic fields can resist compression or redirect collapse, and rotation can provide centrifugal support.
 External radiation fields, shocks, and feedback from nearby stars can also heat or stir the gas.
 Any of these effects can shift the true collapse threshold away from the simple thermal Jeans estimate.